SeKwonLee/sekwonlee.github.io/_pages/cv.md

 * Volunteered as Slack Co‑Chair for SOSP 2021
 * Invited talk at Intel Labs (Oct.
 2020).
 RECIPE : Converting Concurrent DRAM Indexes to Persistent‑Memory Indexes
 * Invited talk at IBM Research (May.
 2023).
 Data‑Intensive Systems for Emerging Memory and Disaggregation Technologies
-* Reviewer for IEEE Transactions on Computers (2023)
+* Reviewer for IEEE Transactions on Computers (2023), IEEE Transactions on Knowledge and Data Engineering (2023)